spotahome/kooper/docs/operator-tutorial.md

 Operator tutorial
 ===================

-In this tutorial we will learn how to create an opeator using Kooper.
+In this tutorial we will learn how to create an operator using Kooper.

 If you didn't read the [previous tutorial](controller-tutorial.md) about controllers you should read that first.